-In version 3 of the megaco standard the Segmentation package was introduced.
+In version 3 of the megaco standard, the concept of segmentation package was introduced.
 Simply, this package defines a procedure to segment megaco messages (transaction replies) when using a transport that does not automatically do this (e.g. UDP).
-See also version3.

 Although it would be both pointless and counterproductive to use segmentation on a transport that already does this (e.g. TCP), the megaco application does not check this.
 Instead, it is up to the user to configure this properly.